Wayne State Warrior Vision and Impact Program (VIP)

 The Warrior VIP considers a variety of factors when selecting talented students who have been admitted to WSU to join the learning community.
 Selected students have demonstrated the potential for leadership and success in college and will receive an invitation by U.S. mail and by email to join the learning community.
 Students will be notified of their selection during their senior year of high school.

-The second component of Warrior VIP is the learning community, with access to a variety of support and resources:
+Warrior VIP is the learning community and students have access to a variety of support and resources:

 - Students will take the FYS (First-Year Seminar) 1010, which supports first-year students' academic and personal development through focused discussions, writings and activities.